Clinical-Genomics/cg_lims/README.md

 #### The prep_id
 Labb prep steps in arnold are joind by prep_id.
 The prep_id is created from the step where the arnold prep is being uploaded.

-Ex. the upload of a arnold WGS prep is being run from the last prep step in the WGS workflow, before sequecning. ...
+Ex. the upload of a arnold WGS prep is being run from the last prep step in the WGS workflow, before sequecning *Aggregate QC (Library Validation)*.

 The step Id together with the prep_type creates the prepo id.